Content Studio: How do I create game score graphics for my display

 2. Once your images are placed in the MediaRTD folder for use, inside of Content Studio add the data field you would like to associate with these graphics.

-• In the example below I have added Home Time Outs Left - Total from the Game In Progress: Football folder in the Dynamic Data Library.
+• In the example below uses Home Time Outs Left - Total from the Game In Progress: Football.

 IsMediaRTD.jpg